harmony2ww/wwwwserver/CONTRIBUTING.md

 to our targets where need more briliant into developing.
 So on and so on.

+## Troubleshoting of an idea.

+When we creates ideas about our target dreams we could if there are much we feel different searching about.
+We would be different if there are so impposible things describing our target to develop.
+In these case when I full of out of feelings with translate of an idea would be interesting of all kind of a target sources.
+Become an developer of a open source code I be creator and author of ideas and codes, that give something more of all maybe too small for trasnalate, but there are no needs to make it big, make it famous or interesting, it must be good enought.
+For reasons about all it be could develop an idea satisfaing and joying be there are in position, that you will know what you want about all knowleage and targets.
+And if you could imagemne ther are targets , but there are and results , what kind of a result you expect of concrete targets of all.
+You must imagine and a full base of a things, that you need about a try.
+In meny cases we would speak about a try when all concrete describe a target of all and we are variant for try and there are much of these.
+If you could be integrate and option, that with open source we must write good and all be nice if all working good, then we are into right results ofan our target.

 ### New Implamentations
 It's a must.